conphyture/LSL2joy/README.md

 * pip install pylsl --user

-And on pyautogui
+And on python-uinput

-* sudo apt-get install python-xlib
+* sudo apt-get install libudev-dev
-* pip install pyautogui --user
+* pip install python-uinput --user

+Make sure `uinput` module is loaded: `sudo modprobe uinput`.
+Run script with sudo for permissions.

 To link classifier output to LSL output in openvibe: set `` in `~/.config/openvibe/openviberc` and use a "Matrix Transpose" box in-between.